ram6ler/packhorse/tools/input/dataframe.md

 #### Formulas

 A *formula* is a string such as `"(log(petal_width) + log(petal_length)) / 2"` that is used to generate numeric values from the numeric values in row of a data frame, which can then be used as a filter or to generate new columns, in much the same way as templates.
+Note that only numeric column names are recognized in a formula.

 For example, say we are just interested in the instances whose petal length-to-width ratio is greater than 3: